Why Fact-Checking Fails

 The standard suggestion is to get people better information.
 The idea is that if we can make it easier for people to sort out the difference between what's true and what's false, then people will be more likely to believe and share what's true rather than what's false.
 In other words, the standard solution is that improving people's ACCESS to the truth will stem the tide of misinformation.
 If websites, social media feeds, and TV stations could be sorted into piles of reliable information and unreliable information, we could sit back and trust intelligent adults to arrive at well-evidenced conclusions.

-The standard solution is the explanation behind much of the action that social media companies have taken after the 2016 election.
+But how can we reliably sort the true from the false?
+One idea is to simply label stories as such.
+That idea much of the action that social media companies have taken since the 2016 election.
 Twitter slaps 'Disputed' tags on Twitter feeds, the Washington Post adds 'Manipulated Media' tags to videos, and many nonprofits are now publishing clear rankings of news sources by quality.
 In each case, the goal is to make it easy for consumers of information to tell at a glance whether a story or video or photo is the real McCoy.

 And yet it makes almost no difference.
 In fact, it often makes the situation worse.
 That sounds crazy, but it's true.
 In a recent study reported by the Washington Post, seeing a Tweet by the president claiming that mail-in votes are more likely to be fraudulent made the average Democrat slightly less likely to agree with the claim and the average Republican slightly more likely to agree with it.
 In other words, the Tweet alone didn't make a sizeable difference in our personal commitment.
 When a Republican read the president's tweet, he was slightly more inclined to agree with it, and when a Democrat read the president's tweet, he was slightly less inclined to agree with it.